panva/node-oidc-provider/docs/README.md

 The following snippets show how a provider instance can be mounted to existing applications with a path prefix `/oidc`.

+If you are mounting the provider under a prefix, you should make further considerations:

-Note: if you mount oidc-provider to a path it's likely you will have to also update the [`interactions.url`](#interactionsurl) configuration to reflect the new path.
+* You will have to update the [`interactions.url`](#interactionsurl) configuration to reflect the new path
+* You will have to include the prefix in provider instance issuer identifiers

 ### to a `connect` application
 ```js